Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Summary of differences:-
 1. A smaller number of contrasting colours were used consistently across all pages of the website.
 2. There were too many photos in version 1 for the Home, Events and Junior pages.
 Only one photo remained in version 2 for each page, all main background photos.
+(The Home page is an exception as it has background images of tennis balls as well as the main background image.)
 3. Social media icons were kept in one row for all screen widths.
 This saves the irritation of scrolling down a long way.
 4. Number of colours reduced in header.
 Only the current page link was highlighted (in orange).
 5. The question "Why Play Tennis?" on the Home page was moved to the top of the background image, out of this image.